foliagecp/sdk/docs/jpgql.md

-# JSONPath Graph Query Language - JPGQL
+# JPGQL: JSONPath-Like Lightweight Graph Query Language

-JPGQL is a lightweight async-parallel JSON-path like graph query language.
-Currently it is at the very initial stage of its growth.
-A lot of functional features are planned to be implemented later.
+JPGQL is a lightweight asynchronous and parallel graph query language, similar to JSONPath.
+Currently, it is in its initial stages of development, with plans to implement additional functional features in the future.

 ## Functions

   - [functions.graph.ll.api.query.jpgql.ctra](#Usage-of-JPGQL_CTRA-call-tree-result-aggregation)
   - [functions.graph.ll.api.query.jpgql.dcra](#Usage-of-JPGQL_DCRA-direct-cache-result-aggregation)
 ## Original jsonpath syntax:
 https://support.smartbear.com/alertsite/docs/monitors/api/endpoint/jsonpath.html

 ## Syntax

+The JPGQL syntax follows this pattern:

 ```<level_access><link_name>[filter][<level_access><link_name>[filter][<level_access><link_name>[filter]]...]```

-`level_access` – one of 2 literals:
+- `level_access` can be one of two literals:
-`.` – next level
+  - `.` for the next level
-`..` – any level (first occurences on all roots only)
+  - `..` for any level (first occurrences on all roots only)

-`link_name` – text value
+- `link_name` is a text value with valid characters: `a-zA-Z_-`
-Valid characters: `a-zA-Z_-`

-`filter` - value in square bracket
+- `filter` is a value enclosed in square brackets, where filtering expressions reside.
-Within the square brackets filtering expressions resides

 ### Restrictions:

 1. Do not use `$` and `@` within a filter
 2. A filter may contain only predifined functions connected via `&&` and `||`
 3. Link types valid characters: `a-zA-Z_-`

 ## Predefined functions
 ### tags(tag1:string, tag2:string, ...)

 Check that a link contains all of the defined tags

 ## Examples